swcarpentry/DEPRECATED-boot-camps/python/testing-oxford/Writing.md

     >>> assert_true(expected in actual)
     >>> assert_false(expected in actual)

-We can add more information to the failure messages by providing additional string arguments e.g.
+We can add more information to the failure messages by providing additional string arguments, e.g.

     >>> assert_true("GTA" in actual, "Expected value was not in the output list")